JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 and include them in the results, J1QL allows for portions of a query to be wrapped with a `(` and `)?` to mark that section of the query as an optional traversal.
-This allows for related entities from a graph traversal to be unioned together and for additional constraints to be applied to the set of entities.
+This allows for related entities from a graph traversal to be combined and for additional constraints to be applied to the set of entities.

 Example query: